 Read a related story in Crain’s Chicago Business: Allstate looks to make homeowners pay more for roof repairs

-If you are having problems that you feel are because your insurance company is not honoring its contract with you, then you should talk with a law firm which has experience with bad faith and insurance denial.
+If you are having problems that you feel are because your insurance company is not honoring its contract with you, then you should talk with a law firm that has experience with bad faith and insurance denial.
 The insurance bad faith lawyers at Carr & Carr Attorneys can help you determine your next steps.
 When a catastrophe happens, you need someone on your side if you have to battle an insurance company.
 Call 1-866-510-0580 to talk with a law firm representative now, or email us using this form and we will get back with you promptly.